aqualaguna/direct-commerce/docs/architecture/data-models.md

 **Relationships:**
 - Belongs to one Order
-- Belongs to one Product
+- Belongs to one ProductListing
-- Belongs to one ProductVariant (optional)
+- Belongs to one ProductListingVariant (optional)

 ## Address Model